 The tradition of using the image of a powerful woman to depict a country goes back centuries.
 Even in pre-Christian times, the city of Athens was personified by Athena, the Greek goddess of wisdom and war.
 The Romans also used strong maidens to personify their territories and conquests and when they invaded Britain, they used Britannia to depict the colonised country on their coins.

-Britannia first appeared on Roman coins around 119 AD, during the Emperor Hadrian’s reign.
-Hadrian spent most of his reign touring the Roman Empire and strengthening its borders.
-The wall that he ordered to be built on the Scottish borders still bears his name today.
+Britannia first appeared on Roman coins around AD 119, during the Emperor Hadrian’s reign.
+Hadrian spent most of his reign touring the Roman Empire and strengthening its borders, and the wall that he ordered to be built on the Scottish borders still bears his name today.
 Hadrian’s Britannia wore flowing robes, held a spear and shield, and was seated on rocky crags, which probably represented the invaders’ first view of the island.

 On Hadrian’s coins, Britannia looked like she was being held captive.
 The writer Marina Warner compared her to a ‘pensive, even forlorn goddess … fallen before the might of the Roman Empire’.
 Later Roman coins showed Britannia dressed for war, wearing clothes of the ancient Britons.
-Perhaps the Romans were using her to pay tribute to the fighting spirit of the ancient Britons.
-If so, the Romans were showing that they had captured and subdued this mighty warrior.
+Perhaps the Romans were using her to pay tribute to the fighting spirit of the ancient Britons and to show that they had captured and subdued this mighty warrior.